nartc/angular-three/README.md

 **Angular Three** provides **Directives** to build your 3D scene declaratively, and in a performant way.
 There is nothing attached to the DOM except for `ngt-canvas` component.

-## Attention

-This package is still in development

 ## Packages

 **Angular Three** is a collection of packages that provide different **THREE.js** functionalities